-By the time you are ready to start training to become a Certificated Flight Instructor, it is assumed that you have, can, and will continue to meet the expectations of a Commercial Pilot with an Instrument Rating.
+By the time you are ready to start training to become a Certified Flight Instructor, it is assumed that you have, can, and will continue to meet the expectations of a Commercial Pilot with an Instrument Rating.
 The training will teach you how to provide meaningful instruction while continuing to meet those expectations in-flight and will give you a thorough understanding of the learning process.

 But your training won't take place in the air alone.
 At-home study is essential to becoming a CFI, and writing your own lesson plans will give you a greater understanding of the material you'll be teaching.
-On a weekly basis, the Chief Flight Instructor will ask you to perform mock ground school lessons to small groups to refine your presentation skills.
+On a weekly basis, your Instructor will ask you to perform mock ground school lessons to refine your presentation skills.

-When you complete both the in-flight and ground portions of your training with our Chief Flight Instructor, you will undoubtedly be ready to take the toughest checkride in aviation!
+When you complete both the in-flight and ground portions of your training with our Flight Instructor, you will undoubtedly be ready to take the toughest checkride in aviation!

 What Are the Eligibility Requirements?